CattoFace/barrcodes/content/posts/graveler-simulation.md

 codegen-units = 1 # do not split into "code generation units", a little faster code at the cost of parallel codegen lto = true # enable "Fat" Link-Time-Optimization, allows optimization to work across linked source files
 ```
-and use the `RUSTFLAGS='-C target-cpu=native` environment variable, which allows to compiler to target *my* CPU, instead of a generic one that doesn't have all the modern CPU extensions(generally, native is not recommended when publishing code, targeting [x86-64-v1/2/3/4](https://en.wikipedia.org/wiki/X86-64#Microarchitecturelevels) is better, if at all).
+and use the `RUSTFLAGS='-C target-cpu=native` environment variable, which allows to compiler to target *my* CPU, instead of a generic one that doesn't have all the modern CPU extensions[^1]

 ### Faster Random Number Generation
 Generating random numbers can take a while, depending on the algorithm used, every algorithm targets different things: performance, security, statistical accuracy, etc.
 The goal here is performance, so I first replaced `rand` with `fastrand`, which implements the `wyrand` algorithm.
-Swapping between the crates is as simple as replacing the function calls in-place, `fastrand` doesn't even require us to hand over a generated seed, it creates a thread-local one on its own(which is good enough for us):
+Swapping between the crates is as simple as replacing the function calls in-place, `fastrand` doesn't even require us to hand over a generated seed, it creates a thread-local one on its own:
 ```rust
 fn roll() -> u32 {
     let r1 = (fastrand::u64(..) & fastrand::u64(..)).count_ones();